kazurayam/Katalon-IDEA-Combination/docs/index.md

 When I started trying to write this Test Case, I encountered a series of technical issues.
 I struggled for a few days.
 Eventually I could find resolutions.
 Let me present them to you one by one in the following sections.

-## Problem1: How to resolve external dependencies
+## Problem1: How to resolve external dependencies for `lib` subproject?

 ### Problem1-1 The jar of Groovy is required